Polysomnographic (Sleep) Technology

 Where you could work

-- Additional employment opportunities exist in research laboratories, home healthcare and other parts of the medical industry.
+- Additional employment opportunities exist in research or pediatric laboratories, sleep clinics, and medical equipment providers and manufacturers.

-While there isn’t a lot of specific data on the field of polysomnographic (sleep) technology, it is expected that the career will follow the health care industry’s general upward trend over the next several years.
+The field of sleep technology will continue to follow the health care industry’s upward trend over the next several years.
 In addition, numerous estimates note that between 50 million to 70 million people currently suffer from sleep disorders in the United States alone, making the field rich with potential job and growth opportunities.

 This program is part of the Academy of Nursing, Counseling and Allied Healthcare.
 Click here for more information.

 Click here for articulation agreement information.